Ben Rowen: Sugar Land Skeeters

 On June 3, 2018, Rowen signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.

 Atlanta Braves

 On January 18, 2019, Rowen signed a minor league deal with the Atlanta Braves.
-On July 19, 2019, he pitched in the Triple-A All-Star Game.
+On July 19, he pitched in the Triple-A All-Star Game.

+Rowen did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.